Retirement Calculator

 Retirement Savings Examples (2026)

-The table below illustrates how different savings strategies can impact your retirement nest egg.
-These examples assume a 7% annual return (historical S&P 500 average) and 2.5% inflation.
+The table below illustrates different scenarios assuming a 7% annual return (historical S&P 500 average) and 2.5% inflation.
 The "Monthly Income" column shows what you could safely withdraw using the 4% rule.

 Current AgeRetirement AgeCurrent SavingsMonthly ContributionTotal at RetirementInflation AdjustedMonthly Income (4% Rule)